 Is there an optimum ratio of vitamins A and D?
 Dr. Mercola (1) believes the ratio of A:D should be approximately 1:5.

 Sally Fallon (8B) recommends for adults: 1000 IU vitamin D, to avoid vitamin A toxicity and 10,0000 vitamin A, which she asserts is a “completely safe dose of natural vitamin A.” This is an A:D ratio of 10:1.
 Most cod liver oil brands do not come close to this ratio, but fermented cod liver oil (the vitamins are not removed before processing as for non-fermented versions, so preserve the original A:D ratio of 10:1.
-Weston A Price Foundation (WAP) gives a “Best” rating t0 Blue Ice High-Vitamin Fermented Cod Liver Oil, for this very reason. (see Amazon ASIN: B004QCMGTG)
+Weston A Price Foundation (WAP) gives a “Best” rating t0 Green Pasture’s Blue Ice High-Vitamin Fermented Cod Liver Oil, for this very reason.
+(See Amazon ASIN: B004QCMGTG for this product).

 WAP gives a “Good” rating to several other brands, which have a lower A:D ratio; see WAP’s recommended brands of cod liver oil (8C).